I Love Recipe

 📺 YouTube⏱ 35분✍️ Editor Reviewed

-This clean and deeply umami Kimchi Jjigae (김치찌개), made with washed pork hind leg and aged kimchi (묵은지), is ready in just 35 minutes.
-It's a light and flavorful dish that the whole family, including children, can enjoy without feeling heavy.
+This Kimchi Jjigae (김치찌개) features lean pork hind leg and aged kimchi, washed and simmered to create a clean and deeply savory flavor.
+Ready in just 35 minutes, it's a light and comforting dish that the whole family, including children, can enjoy.

 📝 Editor's Notes

-This Kimchi Jjigae (김치찌개), made by cleanly washing pork hind leg and aged kimchi (묵은지) and simmering them, is characterized by its clean yet deeply umami flavor, ready in just 35 minutes.
+This Kimchi Jjigae (김치찌개), made by simmering lean pork hind leg and thoroughly washed Mugeunji (묵은지), is characterized by its clean yet deeply savory flavor, ready in just 35 minutes.

-It's especially recommended for those who prefer a cool and refreshing broth, and it makes a hearty and satisfying meal with a bowl of warm rice on a chilly day.
+It's especially recommended for those who prefer a refreshing and invigorating broth, making it a perfect and hearty meal with a warm bowl of rice on chilly days.

 🛒 Ingredient Tips

-For this recipe's key ingredient, aged kimchi (묵은지), it's important not to choose one that is too sour or has an unpleasant fermented odor, as a very sour kimchi might retain its strong taste even after light rinsing.
+For this recipe's key ingredient, Mugeunji (묵은지), it's important to choose one that isn't excessively sour or has a strong 'old' smell.

-Pork hind leg is excellent for creating a light broth due to its low fat content.
+Pork hind leg is excellent for achieving a clean-tasting broth due to its low fat content.

-Fresh hind leg should be bright pink, firm, and free of any gamey smell.
+Fresh pork hind leg should be pinkish-red, firm, and odorless.

-Choose medium-sized tomatoes that are firm and have shiny skin.
+Choose medium-sized tomatoes that are firm and have glossy skins.

 Ripe tomatoes will add a deep umami flavor to the broth.